North Sydney Oval

 Usage rates continued to increase and by 1976 North Sydney Oval was hosting seven full football matches each weekend from three different codes - Rugby League, Rugby Union and Australian Rules as well as the occasional game of soccer!

 The ground still bore the 'concrete' tag until the late 1980s when drainage and irrigation systems were installed and the pitch was re-layed.
-In 1992 the Oval won a prestigious award for "Ground of the Year".
+The Oval won a prestigious award for "Ground of the Year" in 1992.

 The Oval function centre is a great venue for functions, read more...